 Note: The paper will contain nine questions having three questions in each section.
-Candidates are required to attempt five questions in all selecting at least one question from each section.
+Candidates are required to attempt five questions in all Dy.
+Registrar (Acad.) selecting at least one question from each section.

-Salient features of Sarcenic, Hindu and Indo-Muslim style of architecture.
-The Provincial style of architecture during the Sultanate dw ko period (Rajasthan, Mandu, Gujarat, Jaunpur).
+University of Rajasthan Salient features of Sarcenic, Hindu and Indo-Muslim style of PUR architecture.
+The Provincial style of architecture during the Sultanate period (Rajasthan, Mandu, Gujarat, Jaunpur).
 The Mughal architecture.

 Synthesis of the Indian and Persian styles of painting.
-Evolution of the Mughal Painting.
+Evolution of the Mughal Palnaing.
 Provincial and regional styles of painting.
 A brief survey of the developments in performing arts: drama, dance and music.

 Origins and historical background of the Bhakti Movement.
-Main preachers of Bhakti-Sant tradition, Nathpanthis, Kabir, Nanak, Tulsidas and Namdev.
+Main preachers of Bhakti-Sant tradition, Nathparithis, Kabir, Nanak, Tulsidas and Namdev.
 Impact of the Bhakti Movement.
 Sufism in India - concepts and practices, saints and centres.

 Developments in languages and literature.
 Persian language and genres of Persian literature - histories, memoirs, travelogues.
-A study of the works of Amir Khusrau and Abul Fazal.
+A study of the works of Amir Klustrau and Abul Fazar.
 Sanskrit literature.
 Regional languages and literature.
-A study of Naiusi's Khyat.
-Rise of Urdu language.
+A study of Mainst's Klust.
+Rise of Unduranguage.

-A survey of Hindu-Muslim cultural synthesis and growth of composite culture.
+A survey of Himila-Muslim cultural synthesis and growth of composite culture.